Has your toddler diaper change routine gone from being an easy 2-minute task to a messy tug of war?

 This amazing toddler changing pad is portable and folds easily which gives you wriggle free nappy changing anywhere.
 Considering that you have about 6500 diaper changes until potty training, getting the Wriggler anti-roll changing mat might be the best thing for you and your young one!
 Oh, and if you'd like to know how many diaper changes you have left with your little ones, there's a fun interactive calculator on their page too.

 Wriggly toddlers can certainly make diaper changes challenging and this is frustrating for the parent.
 It is important to remember that toddlers will feed off your emotions and if you seem hassled and frustrated, they are more likely to be fussy.
-So even when your toddler stretches your patience to the limit, take a deep breath and try to stay calm and cheery throughout the nappy change.
+So even when your toddler stretches your patience to the limit or throws a tantrum, take a deep breath and try to stay calm and cheery throughout the nappy change.
+For further tips on dealing with toddler tantrums check out our blog here.
 Another trick is to empathize with your toddler’s feelings about the parts of their diaper changed they hate most whether it’s because they are feeling cold, or simply hate the discomfort.

 Diaper changes present the perfect time for bonding between the parent and the baby as it presents a few uninterrupted minutes of close contact.
 When it comes to toddlers, most parents want to get it over fast so they rush through it to give the child less of an opportunity to make a mess.
 We forget that toddlers also love attention and diaper changes present a perfect opportunity to connect with your child.
 Hold eye contact, play games, sing or simply talk to your child and diaper changes might go from being a struggle to little joyful moments you both look forward to.